A Poem Is a Naked Person: Production

-Blank and his assistant Maureen Gosling spent extensive time with Russell at his recording studio on Grand Lake in Oklahoma.
-Blank shot many hours of footage for the film, including the expected concerts, rehearsals, and interviews, but also atmospheric material intended to capture the mood and surroundings, later described by Harrod Blank as "what he [Les] was attracted to: lake footage, sunsets, beautiful women, eccentric characters, Oklahoma folk".
-A portion of the film depicted underground artist Jim Franklin painting a mural in Russell's empty swimming pool.
-The result was a non-traditional film, and its fate became uncertain after Russell and Cordell terminated their business relationship in 1976.
+Blank and his assistant Maureen Gosling spent extensive time with Russell at his recording studio on Grand Lake o' the Cherokees in Oklahoma.
+Blank shot many hours of footage for the film, including the expected concerts, rehearsals, and interviews, but also atmospheric material intended to capture the mood and surroundings, later described by Harrod Blank as "what [Les] was attracted to: lake footage, sunsets, beautiful women, eccentric characters, Oklahoma folk".
+A portion of the film depicts underground artist Jim Franklin painting a mural in Russell's empty swimming pool.
+The result was a non-traditional film, and its fate became uncertain after Russell and Cordell terminated their Shelter Records business relationship in 1976.

 For many years, A Poem Is a Naked Person was shown only at special screenings with Les Blank in attendance.
 In 2011, Russell told Billboard that he didn't like the film and didn't intend to release it.
 Also in 2011, when the International Documentary Association honored Blank with a career achievement award, the film was described as "perhaps the greatest film about rock 'n' roll and American music that you will likely never see".
 The film received its public premiere (with Russell in the audience) in March 2015 at the South by Southwest festival in Austin, Texas, then had theatrical and DVD releases.
 The movie was released on DVD and Blu-ray by The Criterion Collection on March 29, 2016.